IgniteUI/indigo-design-docfx/en/components/bottom-nav.md

 ## Item Content Template

-The Bottom Navigation items come as a combination of icon and text by default, but the smart layout rules applied to the item content template lets you remove the text label and have an icon-only item.
+The Bottom Navigation items come as a combination of icon and text by default.
+In Sketch, the smart layout rules applied to the item content template lets you remove the text label and have an icon-only item when you set the label to ~No Symbol.
+While in Adobe XD, the use of stacks lets you achieve that by deleting the unused layer.

 <img class="responsive-img" src="../images/bottom-nav_items3_icons.png" srcset="../images/bottom-nav_items3_icons@2x.png 2x" />